thunknyc/emacs-treadmill/README.md

 connection can be accomodated without changes to Treadmill proper.
-This allows front end features to have the in-process code they need to function without requiring users to painstakingly configure each side of the connection separately.
+This allows front end features to have the in-process code they need to function without requiring users to painstakingly configure the Emacs and Gerbil sides of the connection separately.

-Currently the history facility is implemented as a plugin, and whenever suitable, bundled features will be implemented as plugins.
-It is my goal that Treadmill allows members of the community the Gerbil community innovate without incurring the friction of coordinating, and the discipline of implementing bundled features as plugins ensures that I attend to the needs of plugin writers.
+Non-core bundled features -- i.e. history and completion -- are implemented as plugins.
+It is my goal that Treadmill allow members of the Gerbil community to introduce features without having to modify Treadmill's source.
+Implementing bundled features as plugins instills discipline and cultivates empathy for plugin writers.

 ## Installation